aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    corresponding OTN network domains.
-The OTN-SC provides technology-specific interfaces at its north bound (OTN-SC NBI) to allow a higher-layer slice controller, such as an IETF network slice controller (NSC), or an orchestrator, to configure OTN slices with OTN-specific network resources.
+The OTN-SC provides technology-specific interfaces at its north bound (OTN-SC NBI) to allow a higher-layer slice controller, such as an IETF network slice controller (NSC), or an orchestrator, to request OTN slices with OTN-specific requirements.
 The OTN-SC interfaces at the south bound using the MDSC-to-PNC interface (MPI) with a Physical Network Controller (PNC) or Multi-Domain Service Orchestrator (MDSC), as defined in the ACTN control framework {{?RFC8453}}.
-The logical function within the OTN-SC is responsible for translating OTN slice configurations received into concrete slice realization which can be understood and provisioned at the south bound by the PNC or MDSC.
+The logical function within the OTN-SC is responsible for translating the OTN slice requests into concrete slice realization which can be understood and provisioned at the south bound by the PNC or MDSC.

    When realizing OTN slices, the OTN-SC may translate a connectivity-based OTN slice